Core concepts

 // no longer logs

-automatically detects if you are using a computed inside of another computed, or inside of a React component, and sets up a watcher if needed.
+Watchers are typically handled by the framework integration that you are using.
+For instance, @signalium/react automatically detects if you are using a reactive value inside of a React component, and sets up a watcher if needed.

 const value = state(0);

-const plusOne = computed(() => {
+const plusOne = reactive(() => {

 return value.get() + 1;